2024 Election Dates:

 Voters in the military and citizens living outside the United States use a different process to vote absentee.
 For more information, visit https://minnesota.overseasvotefoundation.org/overseas/home.htm.

 The Mower County Auditor Treasurer is responsible for administering absentee voting in the City of Austin.
-Their office is located in City Hall, 500 4th Avenue NE, Austin.
+Their office is located in the Mower County Government Center, 201 1st Street NE.
 They can be reached at 507-437-9535.

 Polling Places in the City